 The discussion covered a very wide range of subjects, but by far the most important was the decision that the first aim of the profession should be to cater for the general dancer and not the expert.
 For this reason the basic steps of the standard dances and of any new dance should be kept as simple as possible.4The Great Conference also decided to standardize ballroom dance music and tempos.
 That story is on this separate page.
-If you enjoy adapting to a wide range of musicality in your dancing, you'll find that page fascinating.
+If you enjoy adapting to a wide range of musicality in your dancing, you'll find the 1930s schism on that topic fascinating.

 In the 19th century, European ballroom dances either had a vertical body carriage, as in the waltz, or they leaned toward the direction